cktang88/netflix-queue/README.md

 ## netflix-queue

+This is a tool to help you organize your Netflix watchlist.
+It uses TMDB's API to enrich the data, so that you can filter/sort by ratings, genres, release dates, etc.

 > Install deps with `npm install` first.

 1. use `./src/netflixPaste.js` to scrape titles from your Netflix `My List`.